algorandfoundation/buildweb3/README.md

 *Warning*: All the homework is meant to be done on TestNet, where coins (called the Algos) are fake.
 When switching to MainNet, accounts store real cryptocurrency and proper security of key storage and management needs to be taken into consideration.

-*Note*: The answers in [form.example.md](form.example.md) would be valid answers of the homework and you can search for the various accounts and transaction IDs on the block explorer of your choice: [AlgoExplorer](https://testnet.algoexplorer.io) or [GoalSeeker](https://goalseeker.purestake.io/algorand/testnet).
+*Note*: The answers in [form.example.md](form.example.md) would be valid answers of (a slightly earlier version of) the homework and you can search for the various accounts and transaction IDs on the block explorer of your choice: [AlgoExplorer](https://testnet.algoexplorer.io) or [GoalSeeker](https://goalseeker.purestake.io/algorand/testnet).
+Note that this homework was recently changed and the answers in [form.example.md](form.example.md) use slightly higher amounts for each transaction.

 ## Step 0 - Setup